nosarthur/gita/README.md

 alias gita="python3 -m gita"
 ```

-Windows users may need to enable the ANSI escape sequence in terminal, otherwise
+Windows users may need to enable the ANSI escape sequence in terminal for
-the branch color won't work.
+the branch color to work.
 See [this stackoverflow post](https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes) for details.

 ## Auto-completion